cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/engineering/analytics.md

 ## Equity - page-level

-When we launched the [Equity page](https://covid19.ca.gov/equity/) we wanted to track how users interacted with the page and chart data.
+When we launched the [equity page](https://covid19.ca.gov/equity/) we wanted to track how users interacted with the page and chart data.

 | Category  | Action | Label |
 | ------------- | ------------- | ------------- |